morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/2-communicate-between-morphism-and-ethereum.md

 ### Construct a deposit request through Standard Bridge (Optional)

 Any bridge request, ETH bridge, ERC20/721 bridge is esstentially a cross-chain message, thus, we need to construct a message first.
-But for the most of the time, the message would look the same, especially for ETH & ERC20 token bridge.
+But most of the time, the message would look the same, especially for ETH & ERC20 token bridge.

-Using standard bridge will build a typical token bridge message and passes it to ```CrossDomainMessenger```.
+Using a standard bridge will build a typical token bridge message and pass it to ```CrossDomainMessenger```.

 Any bridge request, whether it is for an ETH bridge or an ERC20/721 bridge, essentially involves a cross-chain message.
 Therefore, we need to construct a message first.
 However, most of the time, the message will appear the same, particularly for an ETH and ERC20 token bridge.